 Draw a rectangle with the top left corner at point

-with line color color
+h with line color color and rounded corners.

 x1, y1